 - Foods that raise blood sugar slowly have a low glycemic index.
 Most of the carbohydrate-rich foods that you eat with this plan should be low or medium on the glycemic index.

-- Eating low glycemic foods is most helpful when used along with another eating plan for diabetes, such as carbohydrate counting.
+- Eating low-glycemic foods is most helpful when used along with another eating plan for diabetes, such as carbohydrate counting or the plate format.
 Counting carbs helps you know how much carbohydrate you're eating.
 The amount of carbohydrate you eat is more important than the glycemic index of foods in helping you control your blood sugar.
 The plate format helps you control portions and choose from a variety of foods.

 - The glycemic index of a food can change depending on the variety of the food (for example, red potato or white potato), its ripeness, how it is prepared (for example, juiced, mashed, or ground), how it is cooked, and how long it is stored.

 - People respond differently to the glycemic content of foods.
-And because many things affect the glycemic index, the only way to know for sure how a food affects your blood sugar is to check your blood sugar before and after eating that food.
+And because many things affect the glycemic index, the only way to know for sure how a food affects your blood sugar is to check your blood sugar before and after you eat that food.

 - High-glycemic foods are rarely eaten by themselves, so the glycemic index might not be helpful unless you're eating a food by itself.
 Eating foods together changes their glycemic index.

-- You can still have high glycemic foods on this diet.
-Just try to eat small amounts of them to limit their effect on your blood sugar.
-Eating low glycemic foods along with high glycemic foods also can help keep your blood sugar from rising quickly.
+- Eating low-glycemic foods along with high-glycemic foods also can help keep your blood sugar from rising quickly.

-How do you follow a low glycemic diet?
+How do you follow a low-glycemic eating plan?